-The NAB Rewards Platinum Visa has up to 110,000 bonus points on offer.
+The NAB Rewards Platinum Visa has 60,000 bonus points on offer.
 NAB Rewards allows you to transfer points to Velocity, Asia Miles and Air NZ Airpoints, and offers bonus points for overseas spend and purchases at major department and hardware stores.

 - 1 NAB Rewards point earned per $1 spend on everyday purchases

 - 3 NAB Rewards points earned per $1 spend overseas and 2 NAB Rewards points in major department and hardware stores

 - NAB Rewards points can be transferred to Velocity Points, Asia Miles or Air NZ Airpoints